-If work is being carried out within 10m proximity to power lines, the basic principle will be to work with the electricity switched off and/or to establish (and maintain throughout the works) a measured safety or exclusion zone to/from the electrical apparatus.
+If work is being carried out within 10m proximity to power lines, the basic principle will be to work with the electricity switched off and/or to establish (and maintain) a measured safety or exclusion zone to/from the electrical apparatus.
 Such arrangements will be set by, and agreed with, the owner of the power line.